evidentlyai/evidently/README.md

 * 🚦 Both offline evals and live monitoring.
 * 💻 Open architecture: easily export data and integrate with existing tools.

 Evidently is very modular.
-You can start with one-off evaluations using `Reports` in Python or host a monitoring `Dashboard` service.
+You can start with one-off evaluations or host a full monitoring service.

 ## 1. Reports and Test Suites

-**Reports** compute and summarize various data, ML and LLM quality metrics.
-You can start with Presets or customize.
+**Reports** compute and summarize various data, ML and LLM quality evals.
+* Start with Presets and built-in metrics or customize.
 * Out-of-the-box interactive visuals.
 * Best for experiments, exploratory analysis and debugging.
-* Get results in Python, export as JSON, Python dictionary, HTML, or view in monitoring UI.
+* View Reports in Python or export as JSON, Python dictionary, HTML, or view in monitoring UI.

 You can convert your Report into a **Test Suite** by adding pass/fail conditions on Metric values.
 * Best for regression testing, CI/CD checks, or data validation.